A Hifiman with a more relaxed tuning — Hifiman’s Most Approachable New Mid-Fi Headphone

 The Edition XV arrives in Hifiman’s familiar clean outer box, with specifications printed on the side panel — practical and immediately useful:

 Inside, the headphone is nested in shaped foam, with the cable accessories box tucked alongside it.
-The cable box includes a QR code linking to further documentation:
+The accessories box includes a QR code linking to further documentation:

 The headphones sit snugly in the foam insert before removal: